 Due to the diverse nature of these fields and the very fast development pace of digital technologies in the workplace, it was not possible to identify a common research goal on health and safety for a joint research project in this field.
 Therefore, BAuA proposed to make a cut and close this project.

-As a common result it can be said that on the one hand new technologies offer the possibility of decreasing the sensory and cognitive effort for production state detection and data processing by persons involved.
-On the other hand, a risk of discomfort, fatigue or physical or psychological stress caused by the amount and speed of data presented by ambient intelligence systems may arise in smart factory settings.
-Against this background the different institutes will continue their research within their special field of interest.
-After a very fruitful cooperation where many incentives for single research paths were given and creative researchers were brought together, it was decided to continue further exchange on an informal basis.
+As a common result, it can be said that on the one hand, new technologies offer the possibility of decreasing the sensory and cognitive effort for production state detection and data processing by persons involved.
+On the other hand, risk of discomfort, fatigue or physical or psychological stress caused by the amount and speed of data presented by ambient intelligence systems may arise in smart factory settings.
+Against this background, the different institutes will continue their research within their special field of interest.
+After very fruitful cooperation where many incentives for single research paths were given and creative researchers were brought together, it was decided to continue further exchange on an informal basis.